gbouchar/ninjin.github.io/contact.md

 ## University of Tokyo (UT) ##

-I have a desk at the [UT Hongo campus][gmap_hongo_campus], the address and can be found below and here is a link to the [official UT hongo access homepage][ut_hongo_access].
+I have a desk at the [UT Hongo campus][gmap_hongo_campus], the address can be found below and here is a link to the [official UT hongo access homepage][ut_hongo_access].

     Address: